peucastro/peucastro.github.io/src/content/projects/feup-aed2.md

 }
 ```

-For example, when seacrhing for the cities reachable from the Petrolina (PNZ) airport with 2 stops maximum, we can see the following output:
+For example, when searching for the cities reachable from the Petrolina airport (PNZ) with 2 stops maximum, we can see the following output:

 ![Terminal output](/projects/feup-aed2_2.png)